-Antirequisite(s): MOS 3385A/B
+Antirequisite(s):

-Prerequisite(s): Enrolment in 4th year of a Consumer Behavior, Human Resource Management, or Public Administration module in BMOS.
+Prerequisite(s): Enrolment in 3rd or 4th year of BMOS.

 Corequisite(s):

 Pre-or Corequisite(s):

 Extra Information: 3 lecture hours, 0.5 course.

 2.2 Senate Regulations

 Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."